-Section 8.
+- Section 8.
 When an employee dies as the result of a work-related accident, the Commonwealth will pay 100% of the employee's unused sick leave unless the surviving spouse or minor children are entitled to benefits under Act 101 of 1976 in which case the Commonwealth will pay 30% of the employee's unused sick leave to 90 days.
-Such payments shall not be made for part days of accumulated sick leave.
+Such payments shall not be made for part days of accumulated sick leave. - Section 9.

-Section 9.
 The provisions of Section 1 of this Article shall not apply to temporary employees unless such employees have worked 750 regular hours by the end of the last full pay period in each calendar year.
-It is understood that this section does not apply to furloughed employees who, during their recall period, return to the Employer's payroll in a temporary capacity.

-Section 10.
-Employees on leave without pay to attend official Union conventions or conferences in accordance with Article 14, Section 3 shall have that time included in regular hours paid for the purpose of earning sick leave entitlement in accordance with Section 1 above.
+It is understood that this section does not apply to furloughed employees who, during their recall period, return to the Employer's payroll in a temporary capacity. - Section 10.
+Employees on leave without pay to attend official Union conventions or conferences in accordance with Article 14, Section 3.a., or who use leave without pay for Union business per Article 14, Section 3.b., shall have that time included in regular hours paid for the purpose of earning sick leave entitlement in accordance with Section 1 above. - Section 11.

-Section 11.
 Permanent employees who have one or more years of service since the date on which they commenced their most recent period of employment may anticipate sick leave to which they become entitled during the then current calendar year unless the Employer has reason to believe that the employee has been abusing the leave privilege.
 Permanent employees with less than one year of service since the date on which they commenced their most recent period of employment may not anticipate sick leave.